Money Decisions7 min read

 All-in debt payoff maximizes interest savings only if no surprises occur.
 All-in saving maximizes buffers but bleeds money to high APR daily.
 Hybrid captures most interest savings while cutting spiral risk—the approach recommended when debating emergency fund vs debt payoff.

 Behavioral finance research supports splits that preserve visible savings growth; see behavioral finance of debt decisions for why sustainable beats optimal.
+If draining savings to pay debt triggers loss aversion strong enough to skip extras entirely, hybrid returns better outcomes than theoretical optimum.

 Sample Split Phases